awxkee/pic-scale/README.md

 `neon` optional target features are available, enable it when compiling on supported platform to get full features.

 `avx2`, `fma`, `sse4.1`, `f16c` will be detected automatically if available, no additional actions need, and called the best path.

+`avx512` requires feature `nightly_avx512` and requires `nightly` compiler channel, runtime detection if it is available then will be used.

 `fullfp16` NEON target detection performed in runtime, when available best the best paths for *f16* images are available on ARM.